 Tiina Alahuhta-Kasko becomes President of Marimekko

-Tiina Alahuhta-Kasko and Mika Ihamuotila assume joint responsibility for the running of the company: Tiina as President and Mika as CEO and Chairman of the Board.
+Tiina Alahuhta-Kasko and Mika Ihamuotila assume joint responsibility for the running of the company.
+Tiina acts as the President and CEO and Mika as the Executive Chairman of the Board.